 Tinidazole is available as a single-dose tablet.

-A 2014 randomized controlled trial states that taking 2 g of tinidazole once daily for 2 days is as effective as taking metronidazole tablets twice daily for 7 days.
+A 2014 randomized controlled trial states that taking 2 g of tinidazole once daily for 2 days is as effective as taking 500 mg metronidazole tablets twice daily for 7 days.

-The study also states that tinidazole is cheaper than metronidazole and causes fewer side effects.
+The study also states that tinidazole causes fewer side effects.

 Some side effects associated with tinidazole include:

-The following are common questions and answers about BV medications.
+Below are answers to common questions about BV medications.

 Can you get BV medication over the counter?